Data Centers in space or on the Moon?

 No one can be certain of the future, but if only a fraction of these projects come to pass, they will rely on large amounts of data.
 Data will be stored, accessed, and processed in space.
 And as data finds a home in space, we may also see more of Earth’s data moving into orbit.

-How would a space data center work?- Man could never have broken orbit without data storage – although he didn’t need much, compared to our present computing standards.
-The guidance computer on board Apollo 11, for example, only needed 4KB of RAM and a 32 KB hard disk to land Neil Armstrong and Buzz Aldrin on the lunar surface.
+Man could never have broken orbit without data storage – although he didn’t need much, compared to our present computing standards.
+The guidance computer on board Apollo 11 only needed 4KB of RAM and a 32 KB hard disk to land Neil Armstrong and Buzz Aldrin on the lunar surface.
 An Apple Watch Series 7, by comparison, has 1GB of RAM and 32GB of storage.

-That’s not to say that space-bound computers haven’t caught up with their terrestrial cousins: the ISS’s supercomputer, for example, can operate in harsh environments and perform edge computing at teraflop speeds.
+That’s not to say that space-bound computers haven’t caught up: the ISS’s supercomputer can operate in harsh environments and perform edge computing at teraflop speeds.

 PrimeArray predicts that the future of space computing is less likely to focus on raw computing power than on distributed storage.